 Houston architects and Rice alumni Jeffrey Ryan '67 and Guy Jackson '71 design Reckling Park, home of the Rice Owls baseball team.
 Named for Thomas R. Reckling III and his wife Isla Winston Cowan Reckling, the new baseball stadium was built on old Cameron Field.

-Jones College - "Central," New Master House, and College Commons
+Jones College - "Central," New Magister House, and College Commons

 A new building for Wiess College was built after the original 1949 building for Wiess College suffered from rapid deterioration in the 1990s and was completely demolished in 2002, making Wiess the only residential college at Rice to relocate from one building to another.
 Designed by architect Machado Silvetti, the new 228-bed dormitory surrounding a central public courtyard contains suite-style rooms and common spaces such as a library, computer rooms, seminar rooms, and recreation rooms.
 Wiess College is currently the southwestern most residential college, located adjacent to Hanszen and the South Power Plant.